microbit-sam/microbit-docs/docs/ble/profile.md

 | Event Service | Custom | optional | Allows the micro:bit to inform the connected client of the types of event it wants to be informed about.
 Allows the client to inform the micro:bit of relevant events.
 Allows micro:bit to inform the client of events originating on the micro:bit.Event data includes both a type and a reason or origin. |
 | DFU Control Service | Custom | mandatory | Used to initiate device firmware update.
 Defined by Nordic Semiconductor. |

+Known issue: the firmware on micro:bits shipped initially to schools contains the full Bluetooth profile.
+Once the software has been changed by flashing an application created using any of the on-line code editors however, all services are lost except for Device Information Service, Event Serice and DFU Control Service.
+If you need other services you must retore your micro:bit to its original state by installing the [default hex file](../resources/BBC_MICROBIT_OOB_FINAL.hex)

 The following sections elaborate on the description of a service and/or its characteristics.
 For full details see the [micro:bit Bluetooth profile specification](../resources/bluetooth/microbit-profile-V1.7-Level-2.pdf)

 ### About the Device Information Service